Finding a teaching job

 Have you thought about working part-time?

-If you're a newly qualified teacher, you can still carry out induction if you're working part-time, as long as the contract is for at least a term.
-The length of time it will take you to complete the induction year will vary - see the Part-time NQTs page.
-You can always carry out short-term supply work on the days that you're not contracted, which will be valuable experience.
+If you are an NQT, you can still carry out induction if you're working part-time, as long as the contract is for at least a term.
+You can carry out short-term supply work on the days that you're not contracted, which will be valuable experience.
+Email email@example.com for further details.

 The application process

-Click on the link below for some top tips about applying for jobs:
+Download the information link below for some top tips about applying for jobs: